skanda-vyas-srinivasan/Chess-Piece-Classifier/README.md

 This project in essence, uses a Convolutional Neural Network in order to classify images of chess pieces to their respective labelS.
 The classifier is enabled to detect whether a particular piece is a pawn, knight, bishop, queen or a king.

+#### Data Splitting

+Used the Zipfile Module to unzip the image file.

+Once the file was unzipped, I created two directories called training and validation, with subdirectories labelling each chess piece.
+I then shuffled the images in the original data files and transferred them such that 20% of the data went to the validation set, and 80% went to the training set.

+#### Image Processing

+I used **ImageDataGenerator** from *tensorflow.keras.preprocessing.image* to augment the images to virtually increase the size of the dataset.
+I added parameters in order to horizontally flip the image, change the brightness, zoom in or zoom out, shift width and height, and other augmentations.

+Once the images were augmented, I created generators in order to flow the images from the given directories.

 #### Model Architecture